SindhujaSankararaman/Exploratory-Data-Analysis-of-Forest-Fires-in-Brazil-Using-Python/README.md

 # Exploratory Data Analysis of Forest Fires in Brazil Using Python

 Project Overview:
 In this EDA project, I explored a dataset obtained from Kaggle, which contained information about forest fires in the Amazon rainforest in Brazil.
-The dataset spans ten years, from 1998 to 2017, and provides data on the total number of forest fires occurring in different Brazilian states.
+The dataset spans ten years, from 1998 to 2017, and provides data on the total number of forest fires occurred in different Brazilian states.

 Objectives: